daos-stack/daos/src/client/dfuse/README.md

  * extended attributes
  * Interception library

-This needs to be flushed out in three areas, the initial initilisation, so calling daos_init() correctly at startup and being able to attach, the ioctl() to fetch the array handle for forwarded files and do any pool/container connect and finally the dfs_array* calls from within the readv/writev functions.
+This needs to be flushed out in three areas, the initial initilisation, so calling daos_init() correctly at startup and being able to attach, the ioctl() to fetch the array handle for forwarded files and do any pool/container connect and finally the daos_array* calls from within the readv/writev functions.

 2. Incomplete implementations
  * readdir